eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **Pre-**

 >Generally do not hyphenate.
-Do not hyphenate double -e combinations with pre- and re- _(preeclection, preempt)_ otherwise, follow Webster's New World College Dictionare.
+Do not hyphenate double -e combinations with pre- and re- _(preeclection, preempt)_ otherwise, follow Webster's New World College Dictionary.
 Hyphenate if not listed there.

 **Post-**

->Follow Webster's New World College Dictionare.
+>Follow Webster's New World College Dictionary.
 Hyphenate if not listed there.

 **Police officer**